 The Corporation is susceptible to risks relating to distributor and supply chain interruptions.
-Distribution in Canada is largely accomplished through the government-owned provincial liquor boards and, therefore, an interruption (e.g., a labour strike) for any length of time may have a significant impact on the Corporation's ability to sell its products in a particular province and/or market.
+Distribution in Canada is largely accomplished through the government-owned provincial liquor boards and, therefore, an interruption (e.g., a labour strike) for any length of time or a change in business model may have a significant impact on the Corporation's ability to sell its products in a particular province and/or market.
 International sales are subject to the variations in distribution systems within each country where the products are sold.